jb5k/way_of_stock/ApplicationRelease.md

 * *define_jms_destinations*: If an application has an openmq facet that defines destinations in the associated template then the glassfish facet will automatically create `admin_objects` for each destination based naming them using the convention "*application*/jms/*destination_jndi_name*".
+* *javamail_resource*: If true or a string, then a javamail resource will be defined for the application.
+If set to a string then that will be the JNDI name of resource, otherwise it will be "*application*/mail/session".
 * *jdbc_resource_override*: By default if an application is configured to use the dbt facet then the dbt facet will create a jdbc resource named using the pattern "*application*/jdbc/*pascalCase(application)*".
 This key makes it possible for the operator to specify the actual resource name.
 Set this to null to disable the creation of the resource altogether.